Overview of the Splunk Add-on Builder

 - Build alert actions and adaptive response actions for Splunk Enterprise Security

 - Reduce development and testing time

 - Maintain quality of add-ons

-- Validate and test the add-on, helping you to check for certification readiness and to identify any limitations such as compatibilities and dependencies
+- Validate and test the add-on, helping you to check for release readiness and to identify any limitations such as compatibilities and dependencies

 - Maintain a consistent look and feel while still making it easy for you to add branding

-- Package the add-on and helps you get ready to submit it for certification
+- Package the add-on and helps you get ready to publish the add-on

 Who is the Splunk Add-on Builder for?

 The Splunk Add-on Builder is for: